ciscoheat/superforms-web/src/routes/crud/+page.md

 1. ???
 1. Profit!

-Because you can send the data model directly to the `superValidate` function and have the form populated directly, it becomes quite easy to implement the above steps.
+Because you can send the data model to the `superValidate` function and have the form directly populated, it becomes quite easy to implement the above steps.

 ## Getting started